3582-490/MovingMouse/README.md

 ---

 ## Disclaimer

-This repository is provided **strictly for research and educational demonstration**.
-I (3582-490) am **not responsible** for any misuse of this project.
-Running or modifying this program is entirely at the user’s own risk
+This repository is provided **strictly for research and educational demonstration** I (3582-490) am **not responsible** for any misuse of this project Running or modifying this program is entirely at the user’s own risk.